matthabermehl/open-ai-assistant-streaming-basic/README.md

 # OpenAI Assistant Streaming Basic Starter
-This is a simple bare-bones example of streaming to the browser using OpenAI's Assistants API on  a node.js (Express) back end.
+This is a simple bare-bones example of streaming to the browser using OpenAI's Assistants API (Javascript SDK) on a node.js (Express) back end.

 Pull requests are welcome to correct errors or improve simplicity and clarity of the code.
 It's my hope that this will actually be useful for someone else as a template to start AI web applications.